How much does it cost to go to Helena College University of Montana?

 How Fast Are College Costs Rising?

-Over a period of two years, the average net price paid by all freshmen at Helena College University of Montana has increased by an average of 9.4% per year.
+Over a period of three years, the average net price paid by all freshmen at Helena College University of Montana has increased by an average of 7.8% per year.

 Is Net Price at Helena College University of Montana Below Average?